mozilla-l10n/documentation/src/tools/pontoon/adding_new_locale.md

 Access Django’s admin interface at `https://pontoon.mozilla.org/a/` (note that this is not the usual admin interface), then click `Locales`.
 In the next page search for the locale you want to add (safer to search for the locale code).

-Before moving forward:
-* If the locale is going to work on Firefox, it requires an [official Mercurial repository](https://hg.mozilla.org/l10n-central/).

 ## Add the new locale

 If the locale you need is not available, click the **ADD LOCALE+** button in the top right corner.
 For this example, let’s consider that the task is to add Amharic (am).